KRR-Oxford/DeepOnto/docs/bio-ml.md

 ## OAEI Participation

 To participate in the OAEI track, please visit the [OAEI Bio-ML website](https://www.cs.ox.ac.uk/isg/projects/ConCur/oaei/index.html) for more information, especially on the instructions of system submission or direct result submission.
-In the following, we present the formats of result files we expect the participants to submit.
+In the following, we present the formats of result files we expect participants to submit.

 ### Result Submission Format